cloudmesh-community/hid-sp18-709/project-markdown/cloudmesh.md

 provisioned operating systems in a multicloud environment.
 We are also providing the ability to deploy platforms.*

-# Creating CloudMesh plug-ins
+## Creating CloudMesh plug-ins

-## What it currently does and has the potential to do:

-By creating
-CloudMesh plug-ins, it is possible to extend its potential from different kinds of cloud based environments interconnection to deployment of a container management system, in this case, Docker.
+By creating CloudMesh plug-ins, it is possible to extend its potential from different kinds of cloud based environments interconnection to deployment of a container management system, in this case, Docker.

 Utilizing CloudMesh to Centralize Docker Swarm Installation Cloud Mesh